heptarch/heptarch.github.io/drafts/demon.md

  Ellen continues: "Indeed.
 Now, however, lost light is recorded into the ethylene.
 Reflected light contains instructions to 'correct' the lost light from previous flashes."
 The Duke: "How?"
 "From transmission coefficients and phase shifts.
-They translate into carefully calibrated magnetic pulses on specific vats, though we've had to extend governor theory *quite* considerably to make sense of them."
+They translate into precisely calibrated magnetic pulses, though we've had to extend governor theory considerably to make sense of them."
  The Duke: "No, I mean, how do you receive instructions?
 From who?
 To what end?"
 Ellen wrinkles her nose.
 "I misspoke.
 I was using this scheme to learn the shape of the artefact.
 I use 'instructions' figuratively."

-Westminster, the GPO, the House of Lords, even Madras, fade from the Duke's vision, and resolve themselves into a single question that will haunt him the rest of his life: "What *is* it?"
+Westminster, the GPO, the House of Lords, even Madras, fade from the Duke's vision, resolved into a single question that will haunt him the rest of his life: "What *is* it?"
 Ellen: "I'm afraid we will never know."
 The Duke will go to India.
 Ellen will return to the tunnels, where, one molecule at a time, she is